 Temperature fluctuations are wine’s greatest nemesis.
 At the correct temp, you can leave your wine to slumber for ages until you’re ready to drink it.
 But if left for extended periods of time in too hot or too cold a room, or worse, left at the mercy of constantly fluctuating temperatures, you’ll be left sipping a glass of disappointment rather than delicious Cabernet (or whatever your wine of choice).

 Aim for 50 to 58 degrees Fahrenheit in your wine nook.
-If you’ll be enjoying a glass of white or rosé with say, a fresh salad, just stick it in the fridge for about twenty minutes prior to serving.
+If you’ll be enjoying a glass of white (these are our favorites under $20) or rosé with say, a fresh salad, just stick it in the fridge for about twenty minutes prior to serving.

 2. Save the sun for picnics.